TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

 3- Feature Extraction using EfficientNet B7

+   • Change the paths to your ones

    a- For the DAiSEE dataset

       * DAISEETrain-FeatureExtractionUsingEfficientNetB7.ipynb and DAISEEValidate&Test-FeatureExtractionUsingEfficientNetB7.ipynb files are used to extract the features from Train, validate, and Test splits of the DAiSEE dataset
-      * Change the paths to your ones

    b- For the VRESEE dataset

       * EgyptianTrain-FeatureExtractionUsingEfficientNetB7.ipynb and EgyptianValidate&Test-FeatureExtractionUsingEfficientNetB7.ipynb files are used to extract the features from Train, validate, and Test splits of the VRESEE dataset
-      * Change the paths to your ones

 4- Train, test, and tune the models